HOW TO CHILDPROOF YOUR FIREPLACE?

-Install a fireplace screen or 3-in-1 Royal Converta Play Pen that covers the entire fireplace and keep it in place when a fire is burning – make sure your screen is secured against the wall with a detachable latch that is out of your little one’s reach on the inside.
+Install a childproof fireplace screen or a childproof barrier gate that covers the entire fireplace and that is kept it in place when a fire is burning – make sure your screen is secured to the wall with a detachable latch that is out of your little one’s reach on the inside.
 The detachable latch will make it easy to access when cleaning and packing the fire.
 Scroll down for more info and pictures.

 PREVENTING BURNS & SCALDS